achaudhry12/LEGATO-music-blog/README.md

 ## MVP

 The MVP for this poroject is to be a full CRUD app that uses a RESTful JSON API.
-The user would be able to upload what songs they like and delete them too.
-The user is also allowed to edit the song they upload.
+The user would be able to upload what artist they like and delete them too.
+The user is also allowed to add songs within each artist

 <br>